Cold Email for Movers: 5 Ways to Reach Corporate Relocation Buyers

 According to SHRM’s 2024 Employee Relocation Survey, 68% of corporations use at least one RMC, and these relationships account for the majority of relocation spending.
 One RMC partnership can generate more revenue than 100 residential moves.

-Strategy 3: Leverage Corporate Expansion Announcements
+Strategy 3: use Corporate Expansion Announcements

 Companies announce expansion, consolidation, and relocation plans through press releases, investor filings, and news coverage.
 These announcements give you a 4-6 week window to reach out before competitors catch wind.